ktorio/ktor-documentation/topics/client.md

 ### Engine Dependency {id="engine-dependency"}
-An engine is in charge of processing network requests.
+An engine is responsible for processing network requests.
 There are different client engines available for [various platforms](http-client_multiplatform.md), such as Apache, CIO, Android, iOS, and so on.
 For example, you can add a `CIO` engine dependency as follows:
 <var name="artifact_name" value="ktor-client-cio"/>
 <include src="lib.md" include-id="add_ktor_artifact"/>